metafacture/metafacture-core/README.md

 ##### `set_field`

 Creates a field with a defined value, provided that the intermediate structures (i.e. parent fields) exist.
+To create any missing intermediate structures, use [`add_field`](#add_field) instead.

 ```perl
 set_field("<targetFieldName>", "<fieldValue>")